rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-18-Solving the Diffraction Integral with the Fast Fourier Transform (FFT) and Python.md

 This approximation is valid if $ L >> \lambda $

 Next we are going to simplify the integral using the [Fresnel approximation](https://en.wikipedia.org/wiki/Fresnel_diffraction#The_Fresnel_approximation).
-This consists of considering $ \theta \approx 0 $ and using the approximation in the exponential:
+This consists of making $ \theta \approx 0 $ and using the approximation in the exponential:

 \begin{equation}
 |{r - r'}| \approx z +\frac{(x - x')^{2} + (y - y')^{2}}{2 z}